Legal Language Services ranks New Jersey as a state with moderately regulated legal interpreting requirements.

 The state of New Jersey also offers federal court certification in Spanish and accepts certification from member states of the Consortium for State Court Interpreter Certification.
 New Jersey does not accept any other test results.

-In addition to Spanish, New Jersey offers certification in 19 other languages:
+New Jersey offers certification in 20 languages:

 According to a recent American Community Survey, approximately 28.69% of the New Jersey population speaks a language other than English.

 What’s more, more than 78% of the non-English speaking population in New Jersey speaks one of the following 10 languages:

 Other languages spoken in New Jersey include Russian, French Creole, French, German, Urdu, Kru/Ibo/Yoruba, Greek, Telugu, Vietnamese, Hebrew, Mandarin, Tamil, Bengali, Turkish, Japanese, Panjabi, Ukrainian and Cantonese.

 *This table was created based on respondents’ written answers, the majority of whom wrote “Chinese” while others specified “Cantonese” or “Mandarin.”

 Legal interpreting requirements can vary by district in New Jersey.
 This state has 22 judicial vicinages, or districts, that encompass 21 counties:

 Call Legal Language Services at 1-800-788-0450 to find New Jersey interpreters who meet state interpreting rules for courtroom trials, hearings, depositions, arbitrations and other legal proceedings.

 The content provided on this page is for informational purposes only and should not be construed as legal advice.
 The information about legal interpreting guidelines in New Jersey is believed to be accurate at the time of posting; however, Legal Language Services is not responsible for any errors or omissions.